Skip advert

 Advertisement - Article continues below

-Running costs, safety features, powertrain ,road handling and driving pleasure have all been strong points of Polestar 2 ownership and we’d be surprised to see a big difference with the brand’s latest cars.
-69 per cent of Polestar 2 drivers experience some sort of fault within the first year so we’re hoping reliability will be improved upon for both the Polestar 3 and Polestar 4.
+Running costs, safety features, powertrain, road handling and driving pleasure have all been strong points of Polestar 2 ownership and we’d be surprised to see a big difference with the brand’s latest cars.
+However, 69 per cent of Polestar 2 drivers experience some sort of fault within the first year, so we’re hoping reliability will be improved upon for both the Polestar 3 and Polestar 4.

-Along with 12 exterior sensors, there are 11 cameras and a front radar on the Polestar 4, all helping to provide systems like the collision avoidance, lane keep assist, adaptive cruise, driver alert and post-impact braking with as much information as possible to work well.
-All the safety systems are featured as standard in the Polestar 4, including seven airbags and even an interior radar to help prevent children and animals being accidentally left inside.
+Along with 12 exterior sensors, there are 12 cameras and a front radar on the Polestar 4, all helping to provide systems such as the collision avoidance, lane keep assist, adaptive cruise, driver alert and post-impact braking with as much information as possible.
+All these safety systems are featured as standard in the Polestar 4, plus there are seven airbags and even an interior radar to help prevent children and animals being accidentally left inside.

 Key standard safety featuresEuro NCAP safety ratings